incubus-network/nautilus/CONTRIBUTING.md

       to begin work
    4. Follow standard GitHub best practices: fork the repo, branch from the HEAD of `main`, make some commits, and submit a PR to `main`
-      - For core developers working within the ethermint repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
+      - For core developers working within the fury repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
    5. Be sure to submit the PR in `Draft` mode submit your PR early, even if